HewlettPackard/hpegl-metal-client/v1/pkg/client/docs/AllocationApi.md

 > Allocation GetBySite(ctx, siteID)

-Get allocation for servers
+Get servers allocation

-Returns allocation information, for each server instance type used by each PCE service.
+Returns allocation information for each server instance type used by each PCE service.
+If siteID is present, the information returned is specific to that site ID, otherwise the allocation information for all sites is returned.

 ### Required Parameters